-This privacy statement applies to personal information collected through the Ministry of Business and Employment’s (MBIE) Tenancy Services website.
+This privacy statement applies to personal information collected through the Ministry of Business and Employment’s (MBIE) Tenancy Services websites.
 It also includes how personal information is treated by our Tenancy Services contact centre.

 Purpose and scope

-The purpose of this privacy statement is to let users of this website know when we may collect personal information and what we may do with it.
+The purpose of this privacy statement is to let users of our website, online tools and the contact centre know when we may collect personal information and what we may do with it.
 We do not use, share or disclose personal information collected or received through this website except as set out in this statement.

-This privacy statement applies to personal information collected through the Tenancy Services website: www.tenancy.govt.nz.
-It also includes how personal information is treated by our Tenancy Services contact centre.
+This privacy statement applies to personal information collected through the Tenancy Services websites: www.tenancy.govt.nz and www.raisethestandard.nz.(external link) It also includes how personal information is treated by our Tenancy Services contact centre.